austinreadhoff/rolladex/project.md

 - [X] Allow more spell note delimiters in 5e
 - [X] Actions in the Header
 - [X] UI Bug Fixes
-- [ ] Bring PF2e up to speed with 5e UI improvements and Remaster
+- [X] Bring PF2e up to speed with 5e UI improvements and Remaster
-    - remaster-only filter for spells?

 ## 0.3.3
 - [X] Fix Bestow Curse description